Data Analysis

 VISA development

-The development was based on enhancements to background work of PaNOSC partner ILL, based on the OpenStack open-source cloud platform.
-The release of a federated instance of VISA has been planned for 2022, along with a cross-facility for searching for open data.
+The development was based on enhancements to background work of ILL, based on the OpenStack open-source cloud platform.
+The federated instance of VISA was released in 2022, along with a cross-facility for searching for open data.
+The now closed PaNOSC project (2018-2022) contributed to the development of VISA.

-The project implemented also a software package that facilitates High Performance Computing (HPC) centres to install a scalable JupyterHub process for users.
+A software package that facilitates High Performance Computing (HPC) centres was also implemented to install a scalable JupyterHub process for users.
 This boosts the inclusion of Jupyter notebooks in the portfolio of analytics services and tools of the project.
-Hence, PaNOSC users can select between Jupyter notebooks and remote desktop solutions when it comes to analysing FAIR data via the remote analysis services of the project.
-Deployed instances of remote analysis services can be already found in all PaNOSC facilities.
+Hence, PaN users can select between Jupyter notebooks and remote desktop solutions when it comes to analysing FAIR data via the PaN remote analysis services.

 Source code for the portal can be found on github: https://github.com/panosc-portal